Scarletleaf1000/ShadowRing/README.md

+# ShadowRing

-info can be found at https://modrinth.com/mod/ring-of-shadows
+Info can be found at [Modrinth](https://modrinth.com/mod/ring-of-shadows).